CS520-Fall2023/IE2-Triangle-Python-Solution/README.md

 Automation Scripts: There are shell scripts to run the coverage tool and the mutation analysis tool.

-2. For the initial test suite, what is the statement (a.k.a. line) coverage percentage? the condition (a.k.a. branch) coverage percentage? the mutant detection rate?
+2. For the isTriangle class with the initial test suite, what is the statement (a.k.a. line) coverage percentage? the decision (a.k.a. branch) coverage percentage? the mutant detection rate (often called a mutation score)?

 Ans: Initial Test scores: Statement coverage 65%.
-Condition coverage 51%, and Mutation score : 0%.
+Decision coverage 51%, and Mutant detection rate : 0%.
 Total generated mutants: 52, killed: 0 (0%) and survived: 52 (100%).

 3. Did your approach to writing unit tests differ between developing a coverage-adequate test suite and developing a mutation-adequate test suite?
 Briefly explain why or why not.